linsalrob/sphae/README.md

 ## Steps to work on

 Phage aspect of the code
-- subsampling a frgamented genome and assembling again - make output as subsampled
-- if fragmented - keep but mark as fragmented output
-- add anti-immunity gene search with pharokka
+- add anti-immunity gene search with pharokka -
-- add final report as output with candidates for phage therapy

-bacteria aspect of the code
-- support bacterial host assembly and annotation
-- search for immunity proteins
+- --conda-create-envs-only addition to run the snaketools

 ## Issues and Questions

 This is still a work in progress, so if you come across any issues or errors, report them under Issues.